 Overall, B2B sales should always be thought of as human-to-human connection.
 And especially in the era of digital overload and sales at scale, humans are more apt to trust your product when they feel understood and heard.

 “Great SDRs have patience and empathy.
 It’s important to be able to recognize your prospects’ point of view so you can deliver the most value.”Aleksandra Andree, Vendors Associate at Gartner

-Curiosity may not have helped out the cat 🙀 , but it certainly makes for a Grade-A SDR.
+Curiosity may not have helped out the cat 🙀 , but it’s certainly a top SDR skill.